 Phyllodes (modified leaves) are obovate to narrowly oblanceolate, to about 15 cm long and to about 5 cm wide and grey-green in colour.

-Flowers are arranged in globular heads, to 8 mm diameter, with up to 30 very small staminate flowers per head, yellow in colour, occurring August to December.
-The heads are arranged in racemes or panicles, in phyllode axils, with up to 16 heads per raceme.
+Flowers are arranged in globular heads, to 8 mm diameter, with up to 30 very small staminate flowers per head, yellow in colour.
+The heads are arranged in racemes or panicles, in phyllode axils, with up to 16 heads per raceme, occurring from August to December.

 Seed pods are straight or slightly curved, to 15 cm long and to 2.5 cm wide.

 Hardy in well-drained soils.
 Needs reasonable moisture to thrive.

 Bright yellow flowers standout well against the grey foliage.